kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/getting-started/quick-start.md

 ### Use the CDN

-> For developers using KUC through the CDN, the CDN will deliver the latest version of KUC (v1.4.0), and an error will occur in your apps/plugins.
+> For users using KUC through the CDN, you will always be using the latest version (v1.4.0), and **an error will occur in your app**.
-> To quickly resolve this, refer to the [Use the UMD](#use-the-umd) section.
+> To quickly resolve this, refer to the [Use UMD](#use-the-umd) section.

-> For more details, refer to the [Version Conflict Issue and Solution](#) article.
+> For more details, refer to the [Version Conflicts Issue and Solution](../guides/version-conflicts-issue-solution) article.

 1. Add the following CDN URL into the `JavaScript and CSS Customization` of a deployed Kintone app. ([Customizing an App with JavaScript and CSS](https://get.kintone.help/k/en/user/app_settings/js_customize.html))<br>
 Once the CDN is being imported to the app, you will have access to the global object of `Kuc`.